SCIENCE AND ENGINEERING PRE-MASTERS

 Introduction to Scientific Computing

-The module is designed to allow students to gain a good understanding of how computers work and their limitations when carrying out multiple complex calculations and serves as a preparatory course for students wishing to study scientific computing and data analysis at a postgraduate level.
-The module will provide an introduction to the hardware of computing machines as well as modern high-level programming languages commonly used in science, engineering and mathematics.
-Students will also gain practical experience of writing, testing and documenting computer programs using modern high-level languages such as C and Python, and develop skills to write technical and scientific documents to professional standards using LaTeX.
+The module is designed to allow students to gain a understanding of how computers work and their limitations when carrying out multiple complex calculations and serves as a preparatory course for students wishing to study scientific computing and data analysis at a postgraduate level.
+The module will introduce the hardware of computing machines as well as modern high-level programming languages commonly used in science, engineering and mathematics.
+Students will also gain practical experience of writing computer programs using modern high-level languages such as C and Python, and develop skills to write technical and scientific documents to professional standards using LaTeX.

 Advanced Research Methods in Business Management